TorchEnsemble-Community/Ensemble-Pytorch/docs/index.rst

 | |:homes:| `GitHub <https://github.com/xuyxu/Ensemble-Pytorch>`__ | |:book:| `ReadtheDocs <https://readthedocs.org/projects/ensemble-pytorch/>`__ | |:hammer_and_wrench:| `Codecov <https://codecov.io/gh/xuyxu/Ensemble-Pytorch>`__
 |

-**Ensemble-PyTorch** implements a collection of ensemble methods in PyTorch.
+Ensemble PyTorch is a unified ensemble framework for PyTorch to improve the performance and robustness of your deep learning model.
 It provides:

 * |:arrow_up_small:| Easy ways to improve the performance and robustness of your deep learning model.
 * |:eyes:| Easy-to-use APIs on training and evaluating the ensemble.